-- "14.
-Opposer has neither legal nor factual basis for its claim that it will be damaged by the approval of the trademark application for the mark COSMO SKIN & DEVICE bearing Application Serial No. 4-2007-013635 filed on 11 December 2007. - "15.
+"14.
+Opposer has neither legal nor factual basis for its claim that it will be damaged by the approval of the trademark application for the mark COSMO BODY & DEVICE bearing Application Serial No. 4-2007-00702 (sic) filed on 17 June 2008.

+"15.
 On 26 February 2008 the Articles of Partnership of Bargn Farmaceutici Phils.
-Inc., herein respondent, were duly registered with the Securities and Exchange Commission with the primary purpose to: engage in, conduct and carry on the business of buying, selling, distributing, marketing at wholesale/retail insofar as may be permitted by law, all kinds of goods, commodities, wares and merchandise of every kind and description such as but not limited to pharmaceuticals; to act as manufacturers, representative, commission merchant, factors or agents, relative thereto. - "16.
+Inc., herein respondent, were duly registered with the Securities and Exchange Commission with the primary purpose to: engage in, conduct and carry on the business of buying, selling, distributing, marketing at wholesale/retail insofar as may be permitted by law, all kinds of goods, commodities, wares and merchandise of every kind and description such as but not limited to pharmaceuticals; to act as manufacturers, representative, commission merchant, factors or agents, relative thereto.

+"16.
 Respondent's partners conceptualized the subject mark COSMO from the Greek word 'kosmo', meaning a combining form, meaning 'world', or 'universe'.
 Respondent as a manufacturer of food supplements among them glutathione, L-Carnitine, green tea extract and grape seed extract products (food supplement, among others) directs and caters its beautifying and age defying products to the women of the world and to all the missus of the universe.
-Thus, the COSMO SKIN trademark was born, which goods are for the modern woman's (COSMO) skin. - "17.
-The goods of the respondent food supplements were already part of the primary purposes when respondent Bargn Farmaceutici was established. - "18.
-As above stated, food supplements are goods listed under Class 05 for which opposer has no certificate of registration for the mark Cosmopolitan.
+Thus, the COSMO BODY trademark was born, which goods are for the modern woman's (COSMO) body.

+"17.
+The goods of the respondent - food supplements - were already part of the primary purposes when respondent Bargn Farmaceutici was established.

+"18.
+As above stated, food supplements are goods listed under Class 05 for which opposer has NO (zero) certificate of registration for the mark Cosmopolitan.
 Opposer's Cosmopolitan trademarks are registered under different Classes, namely: Classes 9, 14, 16, 18, 24, 25, 36 and 38.
-Even assuming that the dominant syllable of the opposer's mark is COSMO, and therefore dominantly the same as that of the respondent, this Honorable Office should be guided by the allowance of parallel registration of the same mark, as time and again held by the Supreme Court in many cases, among them: - "19.
-In Shell company of the Philippines vs. Court of Appeals (G.R.
-No. L-49145, 21 May 1979), w
+Even assuming that the dominant syllable of the opposer's mark is COSMO, and therefore dominantly the same as that of the respondent, this Honorable Office should be guided by the allowance of parallel registration of the same mark, as time and again held by the Supreme Court in many cases, among them:

-4 Exhibits "A" to "I", inclusive, of the Verified Notice of Opposition.
+4 Exhibits "A" to "G", inclusive, of the Verified Notice of Opposition.